-2) Your Fitness : Your fitness should be non-negotiable.
-You need not have to be in 6 pack abs or marathon runner to do Chadar trek but you have to be on your feet for a long time. which can be achieved just by Walking 7-10 km daily or riding cycle 10-15 km.
+2) Your Fitness : Your fitness should be nonnegotiable.
+You need not have to be in 6 pack abs or marathon runner to do Chadar trek but you have to be on your feet for a long time. which can be achieved just by Walking 7-10 kms daily or riding cycle 10-15 km.
 Stay on your feet during the day.
 Do regular aerobic exercises, not weight training.
 Strengthen your leg, back, neck and shoulder muscles.

 3) Dress like an onion: During Chadar Trek dress in layers.
 This is especially important when hiking in colder weather, Having a variety of insulating clothing will help you regulate your body temperature and stay comfortable.

-7) Things to bring: Thermals: Thermals are absolutely essential gear for the Chadar trek.
-Buy Synthetic Thermals only as they are lightweight and dries quickly.
+7) Things to bring: Thermals: Thermals are an absolutely essential gear for the Chadar trek.
+Buy Synthetic Thermals only as they are light weight and dries quickly.
 T-Shirt: Try to wear synthetic full sleeves T-shirts, cotton ones avoid as much as possible.
 Best way to beat the cold is to layer up.
-Fleece Jacket: This can be the third layer of clothing, above your Tshirt, Not a must as you can wear multiple T-shirts and that should take care of it.
+Fleece Jacket: This can be third layer of clothing, above your Tshirt, Not a must as you can wear multiple T-shirts and that should take care of it.
 Track Pants: you can buy good quality track pants from Leh market.
 There are two qualities available, you need to take the thickest variety, which has inner fur/fleece lining.
 Gloves: wear a simple fleece liner inside the gloves.
-This will help you for clicking photos by taking off the bulky gloves and still not exposing the hand too cold.
-Headwear/Balaclava: To protect the face, nose, and ears. you can buy it at a very low price in Leh.
-Socks: Take at least 9 pairs of military socks.
+This will help you for clicking photos by taking off the bulky gloves and still not exposing the hand to cold.
+Head wear/Balaclava: To protect face, nose and ears. you can buy it at very low price in Leh.
+Socks: Take atleast 9 pairs of military socks.
 No need to buy fancy socks.
-Shoes: Buy gumboots from the local market.
+Shoes: Buy gum boots from local market.
 Always take a size bigger than your normal size, as you may be wearing two or three layers of socks.
-Day Pack: Day pack is Used for carrying a water bottle, Camera, Towel, Extra pair of socks or gloves, Pain relief spray, chocolates, snacks.
-Warmer: These are gel-based chemical heating pads that can be used to provide warmth to any affected section of the body.
+Day Pack: Day pack are Used for carrying water bootle, Camera, Towel, Extra pair of socks or gloves, Pain relief spray, choclates, snacks.
+Warmee: These are gel based chemical heating pads that can be used to provide warmth to any affected section of the body.
 The pads can attain a temperature of 50°C for about 8 hours.
-Head Torch: It is good to have a head torch, as it really helps while walking at the campsite in the evening or night.
+Head Torch: It is good to have a head torch, as it really helps while walking at the camp site in the evening or night.
 Thermally Insulated Bottle: Helpful to carry hot water during the trek.
 Plastic/Garbage Bags & Rubber Bands: Plastic bags can be used over the socks to prevent from getting wet during the water crossings.
 Use rubber bands to secure them in place.
-Medical Kit: Pain Killer tablets, Pain killer spray, Tablets for Loose motions, Cold & Cough medicine, Band-Aid.
-Daily Essential : Toiletries, Toothpaste, Brush, Tongue cleaner, Cold Cream/Moisturiser, Deodorant, Vaseline, Paper Soap, Towel, camera, etc. Sleeping bags: we provide two sleeping bags to every explorer.
+Medical Kit: Pain Killer tablets, Pain killer spray, Tablets for Loose motions, Cold & Cough medicine, Band Aid.
+Daily Essential : Toileteries, Toothpaste, Brush, Tongue cleaner, Cold Cream/Moisturiser, Deodorant, Vaseline, Paper Soap, Towel, camera etc. Sleeping bags: we provide two sleeping bags to every explorer.
 If you’re carrying your own sleeping bag, ensure that it has a temperature rating of -25 degree Celsius or less.

-8) Things not to bring: Micro Spikes/crampons: avoid micro Spikes.
+8) Things not to bring: Micro Spikes/crampones: avoid micro Spikes.
 It breaks the Chadar formation.
-Metallic ornament: Please don’t wear any metallic ornaments touching your skin, while you are trekking, else you may get frostbite.
+Metallic ornament: Please don’t wear any metallic ornaments touching your skin, while you are trekking, else you may get a frost bite.